contao/docs/docs/dev/getting-started/initial-setup/symfony-application/contao-4.9.md

 up faster.

-After this step, it is time to edit our `composer.json` file and add a few lines which Contao uses to set itself up (some of them possibly already exist).
+After this step, it is time to edit our `composer.json` file and add a few lines which Contao uses to set itself up.

 ```json
 {